How many people die by suicide in each year?

 Age-adjusted deaths per 100,000 people between 2018-2022

 Age is also a suicide risk factor.
-In Virginia, the highest risk occurs between the ages of 80 and 84, when the rate of suicide was 21.9.
-When compared to the national suicide rate during the same period, Virginia’s rate of suicide is higher.
+In Virginia, the highest risk occurs between the ages of 80 and 84, with a suicide rate of 21.9 per 100,000 people.
+When compared to the national suicide rate during the period from 2018 to 2022, Virginia’s rate of suicide was approximately 10.05% higher.

 Risk of suicide peaks between the ages of 80-84 years